OceanGate CEO Struggles to Attract Rich Clients for Titanic Expedition: The Times Report

 OceanGate CEO Stockton Rush, who led the dive to the bottom of the Atlantic Ocean in the submersible Titan, struggled to attract rich people to the expedition, one of them was offered a last-minute discount, writes The Times newspaper, citing industry sources.

-“He could convince even someone who knew and understood the risks … it was really pretty predatory,” Patrick Lahey, head of Triton Submarines, told the Times.
+“He might convince even someone who knew and understood the risks … it was really pretty predatory,” Patrick Lahey, head of Triton Submarines, told the Times.

 According to him, it was Paul-Henri Narjolet who gave the green light to the rich, as people looked at his many experience diving on the Titanic.

-However, it was Bloom’s son Sean who consulted his friend and spoke about his doubts about the design of the bathyscaphe.
+However, it was Bloom’s son Sean who consulted his friend and spoke regarding his doubts regarding the design of the bathyscaphe.
 As a result, Rush’s offer had to be abandoned.

 The wreckage of the bathyscaphe was found on June 22 a few hundred meters from the remains of the Titanic liner, which were the goal of the Titan expedition.
 All five people who were in the bathyscaphe were declared dead.
 They include 58-year-old British businessman and researcher Hamish Harding, 48-year-old Pakistani businessman Shahzada Dawood and his 19-year-old son Suleman.
 As well as French aquanaut Paul-Henri Narjolet and 61-year-old Stockton Rush, director of OceanGate, which organized the dive.